Seattle Seahawks vs. Jacksonville Jaguars NFL Week 8 Odds, Plays and Insights for October 31, 2021

 - The average total in Seahawks games this season is 49.6, 5.1 points above Sunday's total of 44.5.

-- The 44.5-point total for this game is 2.8 points below the 47.3 points per game average total in Jaguars games this season.
+- The 47.3 PPG average total in Jaguars games this season is 2.8 points more than this game's over/under.

 Seahawks stats and trends